 There seems to a huge difference between Macaroni and Cheese recipes.
-I have been served some amazing Mac and Cheese dishes in America and Australia, but I have eaten some pretty dodgy examples too.
+I have been served some amazing Mac and Cheese dishes in America and Australia, but I have eaten some pretty sad dishes too.
 I recently had a meal at the Easy Street Diner in the Gold Coast and it started me thinking about all the Mac & Cheese dishes I’ve had over the years.

 My love affair with “The Mac” started long before I had even sampled the dish.
 I was a teenager reading a fiction story and the dish was mentioned.
 The passing mention of Mac and Cheese in this book ignited my culinary imagination.
 I love cheese, especially delicious, melty cheese.
 Every kid loves pasta; it was an obvious match made in heaven!